|

 Africa in the

-middle passage, and argued that abolishing the trade would also bring an
+argued that abolishing the trade would also bring an improvement to the

-Indies.
-He put forward twelve propositions for abolition, largely based
+forward twelve propositions for abolition, largely based upon Clarkson's

-upon Clarkson's Essay "On the Impolicy of the African Slave Trade,"
+Essay "On the Impolicy of the African Slave Trade," which had been

 (29 January, 2007).